graphql/graphql-spec/spec/Section 3 -- Type System.md

 GraphQL implementations should provide the `@skip` and `@include` directives.

-GraphQL implementations are not required to implement the `@defer` and `@stream` directives.
-If either or both of these directives are implemented, they must be implemented according to this specification.
-GraphQL implementations that do not support these directives must not make them available via introspection.

 GraphQL implementations that support the type system definition language must provide the `@deprecated` directive if representing deprecated portions of the schema.